The heat from the ginger and tang from the lemon pair splendidly in this simple Ginger Lemon Curd. It’s great in cakes, on toast, and over ice cream.

-This week, I’m whipping up a light a refreshing dessert that is great for an afternoon lunch or a summer evening dessert.
-This frozen ginger and lemon infused whipped cream dessert topped with warm blueberry sauce sure to please!
+This week, I’m whipping up a light refreshing dessert that is great for an afternoon lunch or a summer evening dessert.
+This frozen ginger and lemon-infused whipped cream dessert topped with warm blueberry sauce is sure to please!

 Spring is in the air!
 The birds are singing!
 The sun is shining and I am back to working out!

 That’s right, all winter I tried and tried to get on my treadmill and run and another day would go by without running.
 Then a week would pass and then a month… And then, well, why bother??